Lakeland's Comprehensive Plan

 About the Lakeland Comprehensive Plan

 The plan addresses a variety of new forms of development, lot sizes and products; maintains our unique and long-standing emphasis on natural resources protection; allows better neighborhoods and commercial centers; and encourages best development practices.

-In mid-March 2007, Farr & Assoc. kicked off the project in Lakeland, conducting various meetings, including a public meeting at City Hall, where citizens, landowners, developers and City representatives participated in exercises aimed at expressing opinions about land development, particularly emphasizing the location of development.
+In mid-March 2007, Farr and Associates kicked off the project in Lakeland, conducting various meetings, including a public meeting at City Hall, where citizens, landowners, developers and City representatives participated in exercises aimed at expressing opinions about land development, particularly emphasizing the location of development.

 Another public meeting, held in early May 2007, focused on an image preference survey.
 Participants viewed and rated photographs illustrating layouts, buildings, etc., for different development types.
 The images included photographs from Lakeland, metro-Memphis and communities around the country.
 The survey results will be used to create regulations that will guide future development.

 Many public meetings have been held beginning in March 2007, and continuing to date.
 We estimate that two to three hundred people have attended various meetings when we total attendance, as of August 2010, although the attendance was large at only a few meetings.
-This includes Advisory Committee meetings, public outreach meetings, MPC meetings, BOC Meetings, Joint Sessions of MPC & BOC, and meetings with other commissions.
+This includes Advisory Committee meetings, public outreach meetings, MPC meetings, Board of Commissioners (BOC) Meetings, Joint Sessions of MPC and BOC, and meetings with other commissions.
 There have been in excess of 60 public meetings to date.